Our Vision, Mission and Values

 Our financial accounts are audited every year by Whiteside Cullinan & Co.
 Accountants and submitted to the Companies Office and the Charities Regulatory Authority following our annual general meeting.
 ILFA’s financial year runs from 1st January to 31st December inclusive (as from 2019).

-ILFA’s Financial Statements provide details of the charity’s income and expenditure for the finanical year.
+ILFA’s Financial Statements provide details of the charity’s income and expenditure for the financial year.

 ILFA’s Annual Reports are available here.